lbuk/fmap/README.md

 ### Overview

-fmap is an R package for creating [Fresnel Maps](https://www.liamthomasbolton.com/portfolio/FresnelMap/), a new equal-area thematic mapping technique in which spatial data is visualised to concentric circles (or annuli) of equal area.
+fmap is an R package for creating [Fresnel Maps](https://www.liamthomasbolton.com/portfolio/FresnelMap/), a new thematic mapping technique in which spatial data is visualised to concentric circles (or annuli) of equal area.

 ### Installation